alshafaeeahmed/Scanner/README.md

 use this command to run the Program, i have to include the Input and the Outputs folders for segmentation each image from Input folder and the result well be seen in Output folder , and the code is in background_remove.py python3

-I used pycharm , to run the program , first you have to install this packages below in terminal 1.run  "pip install -r requirements.txt" to install the packages 2.run "python3  background_remove.py Input\ images/ Outputs/"
+I used pycharm , to run the program , first you have to install this packages below in terminal:

+1.run  "pip install -r requirements.txt" to install the packages

+2.run "python3  background_remove.py Input\ images/ Outputs/"

 bellow we can see before and after implementing the code in image